4 FRENCH IDIOMS about EYES 👀🇫🇷

 So this person has my full trust.
 For example, I can say I trust my daughter to her nanny with my eyes closed.
 She has all my trust.

-And finally, the fourth expression we're going to look at today is a colloquial expression, so again, use it more with your loved ones.
+And finally, the fourth expression we're going to look at today is a colloquial one, so again, best used with your nearest and dearest.
 It's "to poke in the eye".
-Punch... punch.
-It's like something or someone hits the eye.
-You can say it for an object or for a person.
+Tapping... knocking.
+It's as if something or someone hits the eye.
+You can say it for an object or a person.

 We use it to say that we really liked someone or something.

-A dress in this store caught my eye.
-I think I will buy it.
-You liked this dress very much, you flashed on it, we can also say in French.
+A dress in this boutique caught my eye.
+I think I'll buy it.
+You liked this dress a lot, you flashed on it, we can also say in French.

-It's also a colloquial expression, but it's a synonym for "getting in your eye.
+It's also a colloquial expression, but it's a synonym for "to poke in the eye".

 This boy really caught my eye.
 I'm going to ask him out for a drink.
 You were seduced by this boy, by his appearance.
 You liked him.